Year 6 Bawdsey Manor Residential - May 2026

 Day 4

 After a good night's sleep and a few last-minute wake up calls to ensure nobody missed breakfast, we were ready for another fun day.
-Sadly, our wishing of sunshine had not worked out as we had hoped and we had a rather wet and soggy day, however we certainly didn't let that dampen our spirits!

 Today several groups, who hadn't already had their go, got their turn on the Giant Swing.
 This involves being attached to a large metal trapeze, in groups of 2 or 3, and then what is best described as squatting in mid-air.
-After we were securely attached, the remainder of the group had the task of pulling the rope to raise us into the air, after reaching our chosen height one of us then had the rather unnerving task of pulling the cord which released the swing!
+After we were securely attached, the remainder of the group had the task of pulling the rope to raise us into the air.
+After reaching our chosen height, one of us then had the rather unnerving task of pulling the cord which released the swing!
 This has definitely been one of the favourite activities of the week.